suhasmn95/Projects/ChatterBox/README.md

 ### **Simple Chat Application (Real-Time Communication)**
 This project implements a real-time chat application using Python.
 It includes a client-server architecture with the server handling communication between multiple clients.
 The application uses sockets for real-time message transmission and **Tkinter** for a simple graphical user interface (GUI).

+The server can be used for managing client connections.
+The server allows multiple clients to connect and chat in real-time.
+The server's GUI displays all active clients and provides functionality to terminate individual client connections.

 ## Features:
 - Real-time communication between multiple clients.